 Main-crop potatoes – available all year round

 Desirée: This has always been my all-round reliable favourite because it has the best flavour of all commercially grown potatoes.
 It has a yellow, creamy, waxy flesh and bright-pink skin.
-I use it for boiling, jacket potatoes, roast potatoes, chunky chips and oven sautéeing, and I even like Desirée made into mash because of its
+I use it for boiling, jacket potatoes, roast potatoes, chunky chips and oven sautéeing, and I even like Desirée made into mash because of its depth of potato flavour.

 Print this ingredient